Jesús Seade: Negotiation of USMCA

-After the electoral victory of President Andrés Manuel López Obrador on July 1, 2018 in Mexico, Dr. Jesús Seade took possession of his appointment as negotiator in the modernization of NAFTA, initially accompanying the negotiating team of Peña Nieto’s government.
+After the electoral victory of President Andrés Manuel López Obrador on July 1, 2018 in Mexico, Seade was appointed as negotiator in the modernization of NAFTA, initially accompanying the negotiating team of Peña Nieto’s government.
 The negotiation of the USMCA formally concluded on September 30, 2018 and the agreement was signed in Argentina on November 30, 2018, by the Heads of State: Enrique Peña Nieto, then President of Mexico; Donald Trump of the United States and Justin Trudeau, Prime Minister of Canada.
 However, the ratification process in the United States came to an impasse as control in the US Congress changed with the legislative elections of November 2018.
 It became necessary to reopen the negotiating process in a limited way, to find a solution to the main problems posed by the Democratic majority in the US Congress, in a way that was acceptable and satisfactory for the three countries.

 President López Obrador again appointed Jesús Seade as chief negotiator, already with the position of Undersecretary for North America at the Ministry of Foreign Affairs, whose main task would be to ensure that any adjustment in what was negotiated was good for Mexico to promote the ratification of the T-MEC.
 He also entrusted him with the responsibility for all other trade negotiations with the United States, particularly in relation to tariffs on Mexican steel and aluminum exports imposed by the United States under Section 232 of the Trade Expansion Act of 1962 regarding U.S. national security, which was a clear obstacle for the UMSCA ratification in both countries.